NewsLocal News

 The City of Muskegon shared a statement which reads, in part: "Shaped by nearly two years of public engagement — including recent input from public safety officials — the updated design includes a 10-foot shared-use path on the south side of the road, lane reductions west of Burton Street, and expanded public green space in Root Memorial Park near downtown Muskegon."

-St. Clair believes this reconstruction will shorten first response times, reduce traffic, and improve pedestrian safety.
+St. Clair also believes this reconstruction will prioritize the needs of the community surrounding Apple Avenue by shortening first response times, reducing traffic, and improving pedestrian safety.

 "I think that as we move forward with all of these opportunities that come, it will change our community in positive ways that will move towards a more person-friendly experience, rather than being so focused on car traffic," St. Clair said.